 1. Demonstrate accountability within the ethical, legal and regulatory framework of nursing.

 2. Communicate professionally with colleagues and therapeutically with clients.

-3. Accurately interpret assessments of clients with disruptions in hematologic, vascular, cardiovascular, respiratory, orthopedic function according to Gordon's Functional Health Patterns.
+3. Accurately interpret assessments of clients with disruptions in hematologic, vascular, cardiovascular, respiratory, anxiety and mood disorders according to Gordon's Functional Health Patterns.

-6. Design evidence based teaching plans specific to hematologic, vascular, cardiovascular, respiratory, and orthopedic disorders.
+6. Design teaching plans specific to hematologic, vascular, cardiovascular, respiratory, anxiety and mood disorders.

 7. Collaborate with health team members in provision of care.

 8. Develop an individualized and prioritized plan of care for clients based on variations in assessments across the lifespan.